sigsum/sigsum/policy-maintenance.md

   period.

-Our aim for the `sigsum-generic-*` sequence of named policies is to be generally useful; we aim for a balance between all the three aspects above.
-The goal is to come up with general purpose policies that can be useful for many Sigsum users.
+Our aim for the `sigsum-generic-*` sequence of named policies is to be generally useful for many different Sigsum users.
+Therefore, we aim for a balance between all the three aspects above.

 ## Procedure used to define policy